ArataKagan/data-analysis-nd/Project_03/README.md

 Please refer to <a href='https://wiki.openstreetmap.org/wiki/About_OpenStreetMap'>this link</a> for more detail about the OpenStreetMap.

-While completing this project, I have accomplished the following points:
+While conducting this project, I have accomplished the following points:

 <ol>
 <li>Assess the quality of the data for validity, accuracy, completeness, consistency and uniformity.</li>